Almond Journey

 Michelle Penney joined the Journey to discuss the importance of food safety in the almond industry.
 Penney comes from a multigenerational farming family and works as the food safety manager at Del Rio Nut Company.
 In this episode, Penney talks about quality and safety when it comes to almonds, implementing food safety programs, obtaining certifications and collaborating with people across the industry.

 “When we're packing these almonds, we're not just putting nuts in a box.
-We are sending almonds internationally that are going be consumed by somebody.
-So, we are feeding the world and we want do that in a way that's safe.” - Michelle Penney
+We are sending almonds internationally that are going to be consumed by somebody.
+So, we are feeding the world and we want do that in a safe way.” - Michelle Penney

 In today’s episode: